-A chapter is required to submit University Rankings/Stats and upload member grades Upload by each due date in Anchorbase to meet Fraternity scholastic standards.
-If a chapter does not submit these items they will have not met Fraternity scholastic standards in that semester/quarter.
+A chapter is also required to Submit University Rankings/Stats and Member Grades Upload by each due date in Anchorbase to meet Fraternity scholastic standards.
+If a chapter does not submit these items they will be considered to not meet Fraternity scholastic standards in that semester/quarter.